mozhganaskarzadeh/TIER/docs/configReadme.md

 minElevDiff,            500   ,       minimum elevation difference across grid cells considered for feathering precipitation (m): Again added here specifically to only feather precipitation in complex terrain. filterSize,             15    ,       size of low pass filter (grid points) used in computing updated slopes and uncertainty estimates: Filter parameters for low pass filtering of initial noisy slope and uncertainty estimates.
 This controls the Gaussian filter width in grid points.
 Larger values increase the smoothing. filterSpread,           11    ,       spread of low-pass filter power used in computing updated slopes and uncertainty estimates: The spread of the Gaussian filter.
-Larger values increase the smoothing.
+Larger values increase the smoothing. covWindow,              10    ,       window for local covariance calculation for the SYMAP and slope uncertainty components.
+Used in the final uncertainty estimation routine